 These should be treated as VACATION days, unless otherwise advised by rotation preceptor.
 It is possible that a good reason for a resident to be accessible by phone for a patient-care/learning-related reason on a statutory holiday may arise, and residents are asked to be receptive to requests such as these from preceptors.
+On the other hand, preceptors are not to ask residents to provide clinical service in lieu of the preceptor on such days.
 If any conflict between preceptor and residents' expectations should arise regarding this, please contact the Program Coordinator immediately to discuss.